UCA-Datalab/covid-npi/README.md

 Where `path-config` leads to your copy of the config file.

+### Web API configuration

+The Web API is in charge of sending the project data from the backend hosted on Zappa, to the web application hosted on Clapton (served using Apache2).

+The Web API is composed of the Mongo service and a Flask app that sends the data from Zappa to Clapton, the entire orchestation is managed from `/DATA2/ucadatalab_group/leo/npi-spain`.
+Here you can find 6 directories: 3 for mongo, Flask and the venv of the live (production) version, and 3 for the stagging version:

+- mongo-live
+- npi-spain-api-live
+- venv_npi-spain-api-live

+- npi-spain-api-staging
+- mongo-staging
+- venv_npi-spain-api-staging

+There is a system daemon to run the Flask app for the live version , that can be executed using `sudo systemctl start npi-spain.service`, this will run the flask app on Zappa using port 5010.

+The configuration of this daemon can be found on `/etc/systemd/system/npi-spain.service`.

+\* systemctl command can also be used to check the status of the daemon, to stop it, or reboot it, for more info check: https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units

 ### Load Data from Mongo

 In this section we show use cases for the different functions.